 Each Constituent Council will contribute an equal amount annually determined by Council.
-The contribution will be increased annually by the allowable general rate increase set by IPART for General Purpose Councils.
+The contribution will be increased annually by the allowable general rate increase set by IPART being the Ratepeg, or, an average of the Constituents Councils Ratpeg increases.

 2. FEES